raizudesuyo/raizuuu-s-random-writings/src/posts/randos/year-2022-so-far.md

 I've managed to get my first certification which I can't use.
 Quit a job because somebody did assy things, looked for a job and manage to get one which I think I really cannot perform in, played Elden Ring and now think I can do it.
 And all of my certification adventures were delayed by a month.

 I would say, a good first quarter.
-Also that new job is 2x the salary of my previous job so the can suck my d***
+8/10.